7.5 Mental health

 The interministerial initiative BEE SECURE is in charge of raising awareness about the risks posed by new media.
 BEE SECURE is an important offer that aims at preventing abuse of new media, thereby also improving young people's mental health (see: 6.8 Media literacy and safe use of new media).

-The Ministry of Equal Opportunities has launched specific campaigns to raise awareness of gender equality issues of young people between the ages of 12 and 20 years.
+In 2021, the Ministry of Equal Opportunities has launched "25 Joer MEGA" featuring specific campaigns to raise awareness of gender equality issues of young people between the ages of 12 and 20 years.
 The campaigns include several competitions focused on different media, images, texts, videos or music.

 The Youth Centre Marienthal operated by the National Youth Service offers activities addressing the well-being of young people.
 Its activities include primary prevention activities (such as team-building courses) and freestyle activities for interested groups (e.g. school classes).